midnight5ky/Splunk/README.md

 Just add all the appropriate hosts groups and names in your inventory file, check my "example_inventory_file".
 I added Ansible playbooks that I use in my current environment as an example in the master branch.

+Check my "all_indexer_bashrc.yml" playbook that customizes the .bashrc file for all indexers.
+Rinse and repeat for search head cluster members, heavy forwarders, and so on.

 # References